Shadows in the Storm

-Shadows in the Storm is a 1988 drama/thriller film directed by Terrell Tannen, and starring Mia Sara, Ned Beatty, Michael Madsen and Troy Evans.
+Shadows in the Storm is a 1988 horror film directed by Terrell Tannen, and starring Mia Sara, Ned Beatty, Donna Mitchell, Michael Madsen, and Joe Dorsey.

 Plot

 Thelonious Pitt, a daydreaming businessman, goes to the Redwood Forests of California.
 There, he meets a beautiful woman, Melanie.
 She looks like the woman he has been seeing in his dreams.

 At the river late at night, when Melanie's husband finds them, he attacks Thelonious until Melanie pulls out a pistol and fires three shots at her husband.
 His body goes into the river.
 That is when the nightmare begins.